danfromtitan/envars-from-node-labels/README.md

 ## Deployment

 For deployment, you can use either the [Helm chart included with the project](./charts/envars-webhook) or the [Makefile](./Makefile) scripted approach.
-Both methods achieve the same outcome, including the creation ot the TLS self-signed certificate that will be used by the webhook.
+Both methods achieve the same outcome, including the creation of the TLS self-signed certificate that will be used by the webhook.